cheater/articles/first-haskell-script.md

 	main = start
 	-- The main program
 Trivial.
-Now, however, *start* can act as our callback. *withFile* is still in *System.IO* which we import in our script.
+Now, however, *start* can act as our callback.
+We get *withFile* from *System.IO* which we already import in our script.
 	start conf = do
 	-- Initializes the program
 	    friends <- return known_friends